Is Lake George Frozen Yet? A History of Ice on the Lake

 If There's No Ice, Does The Winter Carnival Go On As Planned?

-Yes!
+In a non-pandemic year, yes!
 The lake freezes over about 90% of the time, so your odds for events held on the ice are pretty good.
 Second, when the lake does not freeze, the Winter Carnival adjusts the activities so that they can be enjoyed on land, instead of on the lake's frozen surface, so not a moment of fun is missed.